BCom 1st Year Business and Business Environment Notes Study Material

 On the basis of aforesaid concept and definitions we can say that business environment contains some important features as below:

-(i) Dynamic in Nature: Business environment is a composition of all external and internal conditions which are dynamic in nature.
-External factors like market, political, legal, cultural, technological etc. are dynamic in nature and change occurs frequently among them.
+(i) Dynamic in Nature: The business environment is a composition of all external and internal conditions which are dynamic in nature.
+External factors like market, political, legal, cultural, technological, etc. are dynamic in nature and change occurs frequently among them.
 However, some environmental factors such as economic, technological, and competitive are changing faster than the other environmental factors.

 (iii) Set of Internal and External Environment: The business environment consists of two types of factors: External and Internal.
 The Internal factors are generally controllable factors.
-These are technical and physical facilities, organisational policies, financial capabilities, personnel capabilities etc. The external environmental factors are uncontrollable these factors like economic political and legal, social and cultural, technological, ecological or natural etc. have an a major affect on the functioning of the business enterprise.
+These are technical and physical facilities, organizational policies, financial capabilities, personnel capabilities, etc. The external environmental factors are uncontrollable these factors like economic political and legal, social and cultural, technological, ecological or natural, etc. have a major effect on the functioning of the business enterprise.
 Hence, these factors are to be carefully tackled because they facilitate information about opportunities and threats of the enterprise.

-(v) Totality of Uncertain Factors: In fast moving modern era.
-It is very difficult to predict future happenings, when environmental changes are taking place very quickly.
-All external factors are uncertain, which affect the organisation and operations of business.
+(v) Totality of Uncertain Factors: In the fast-moving modern era.
+It is very difficult to predict future happenings when environmental changes are taking place very quickly.
+All external factors are uncertain, which affect the organization and operations of the business.

 SCOPE OF BUSINESS ENVIRONMENT

-Business environment is dynamic.
-There is continuous change in its components and elements.
-Generally, business environment is composed of two types of factors: internal factors and external factors.
-Internal factors includes all those forces, which are inside the organisation and directly affect the activities and performance of organisation.
-External environmental forces combines all the factors which are outside the organisation and affect the business operations from its outer variable like, customers, suppliers, competitors, financial intermediaries, policies etc. Generally internal factors are controllable factors and an organisation has control over these factors and adjusts the situation as per its requirements.
-But external factors are uncontrollable and beyond the control of organisation.
-We can broadly classified these external factors into micro environmental factors and macro environmental factors.
+External environmental forces combine all the factors which are outside the organization and affect the business operations from its outer variable like customers, suppliers, competitors, financial intermediaries, policies, etc. Generally, internal factors are controllable factors and an organization has to control these factors and adjust the situation as per its requirements.
+But external factors are uncontrollable and beyond the control of the organization.
+We can broadly classify these external factors into micro-environmental factors and macro-environmental factors.
+(BCom Business and Business Environment Notes Study Material)

-The micro environment comprises of the resources, synergy and distinctive competences of a firm.
-These together determine its organizational capability in terms of its strengths and weaknesses existing in the different functional areas-marketing, operations, personnel, financial, technical etc.
+The microenvironment comprises the resources, synergy, and distinctive competencies of a firm.
+These together determine its organizational capability in terms of its strengths and weaknesses existing in the different functional areas-marketing, operations, personnel, financial, technical, etc.

-The Macro environment consists of all those forces, those are beyond the control of the firm and the success of the firm will depend to a large extent on its adoptability to the environment.
-These macro level factors are social, economical, political, demographic, technological etc. we can explain about various components of micro and macro environment with help of following chart and explanation in details:
+The Macro environment consists of all those forces, that are beyond the control of the firm and the success of the firm will depend to a large extent on its adaptability to the environment.
+These macro-level factors are social, economic, political, demographic, technological, etc. we can explain various components of the micro and macro environment with help of the following chart and explanation in detail:

-- Suppliers: Suppliers ensure regular supply of inputs (raw materials and other components) to the company.
-In an organisation a managerial people of company wishes to obtain raw materials at lowest possible price.
+1. Suppliers: Suppliers ensure regular supply of inputs (raw materials and other components) to the company.
+In an organization, the managerial people of the company wish to obtain raw materials at the lowest possible price.
 It is possible when our suppliers are reliable.
-A good working relationship with supplier can also help an organisation to serve their customers.
+A good working relationship with suppliers can also help an organization serve its customers.

-- Competitors: A company or a business enterprise decides his future strategies as per competitive environment of business to overcome on their threats.
-The organisation should know about competitor’s planning in area of product, pricing, customer service, advertising, packing etc. The business organisation must have information about customers in order to provide customer satisfaction through better services.
+2. Competitors: A company or a business enterprise decides its future strategies as per the competitive environment of the business to overcome its threats.
+The organization should know about competitors’ planning in the area of the product, pricing, customer service, advertising, packing, etc. The business organization must have information about customers in order to provide customer satisfaction through better services.

-- Customers: Customer is a prime factor of any business environment.
-Customer’s feedback is essential to keep and maintain our regular customers and to attract new customers.
-According to Waterman Rober & Harper & Raw, “Customers are not homogeneous group, organization’s need to stay close to their customers to understand their needs and wants and how these change over time.”
-So that, monitoring of the customer’s behaviour is a pre-requisite for success of any business.
-There are different types of customers and business organisation is require to produce goods and services as per their requirements These customers are individual and household customers, commercial customers-whole sale and retail customers, Government bodies, foreign customers etc.
+3. Customers: Customer is a prime factor in any business environment.
+Customer feedback is essential to keep and maintain our regular customers and to attract new customers.
+According to Waterman Rober & Harper & Raw, “Customers are not homogeneous group, organizations need to stay close to their customers to understand their needs and wants and how these change over time.”

-- Marketing Intermediaries: Marketing intermediaries include services of transport, warehouses, C&F agents, merchandising agencies, marketing service agencies, advertising agencies and other financial intermediaries etc., to help the organisation for smooth selling and distribution of goods and services to customers.
-The business organisation must have an effective coordination among these marketing intermediaries for profit maximisation and intensive sales.
+4. Marketing Intermediaries: Marketing intermediaries include services of transport, warehouses, C&F agents, merchandising agencies, marketing service agencies, advertising agencies, and other financial intermediaries, etc., to help the organization for smooth selling and distribution of goods and services to customers.
+The business organization must have effective coordination among these marketing intermediaries for profit maximization and intensive sales.
+(BCom Business and Business Environment Notes Study Material)

-- Government: Our government makes regulations or framework for business activities.
-A business must have to follow these regulation and decides all business activities in accordance of regulatory frame work.
-For example, high cost of licensing fee enforces to reduce new business activities.
+5. Government: Our government makes regulations or frameworks for business activities.
+A business must have to follow this regulation and decides on all business activities in accordance with the regulatory framework.
+For example, the high cost of licensing fees enforces to the reduction of new business activities.
+(BCom Business and Business Environment Notes Study Material)

-- Labour Unions: Labour unions can be great influences on the supply of labour-force.
-Labour Unions always resist to adoption of new machines against labour, wage reduction, labour retrenchment etc. to protect labour.
-So that the management always takes cooperative and negotiative steps with them for solving labour problems like wages, working hours, medical facilities etc.
+6. Labour Unions: Labour unions can be a great influence on the supply of the labor force.
+Labour Unions always resist the adoption of new machines against labor, wage reduction, labor retrenchment, etc. to protect labor.
+So that the management always takes cooperative and negotiating steps with them for solving labor problems like wages, working hours, medical facilities, etc.

-- Society: Customer is a part of society and society has different cultures, religions, traditions and systems.
-These elements have great influence on business activities.
-A marketers can’t ignore these facts and interest for ultimate satisfaction of group wants or desire.
+7. Society: The customer is a part of society and society has different cultures, religions, traditions, and systems.
+These elements have a great influence on business activities.
+A marketer can’t ignore these facts and interests for the ultimate satisfaction of group’s wants or desires.

 MACRO ENVIRONMENT

-(i) Economic Environment: The economic environment is made up of macro level factors related to the area of production and distribution of wealth that affect business of an organisation.
-An economic environment of a business depends upon some important factors listed as below:
+(i) Economic Environment: The economic environment is made up of macro-level factors related to the area of production and distribution of wealth that affect the business of an organization.
+An economic environment of a business depends upon some important factors listed below:

-(b) Economic Strategy that exist at a given time in a country.
+(b) Economic Strategy that exists at a given time in a country.

-(c) Economic planning such as 5 years planning, Annual budget etc.
+(c) Economic planning such as 5 years of planning, an Annual budget, etc.

-(e) Economic indicators such as per capita income, GDP, National income, rate of growth and growth of GNP, distribution of income, rate of saving, balance of payment etc.
+(e) Economic indicators such as per capita income, GDP, National income, rate of growth and growth of GNP, distribution of income, rate of saving, the balance of payment, etc.

-Business managers are totally aware about all those factors which are directly affect their organisation and business.
+Business managers are totally aware of all those factors which directly affect their organization and business.

 In most countries, a number of laws regulate the conduct of a business.
-The Government of India has an all pervasive and restrictive influence over the various aspects of business in the country.
-For example, Govt. of India restricts the concentration of economic power through industrial licensing; MRTP act against monopolistic trade practices; the special privileges to the small scale sectors etc.
+The Government of India has an all-pervasive and restrictive influence over the various aspects of business in the country.
+For example, Govt. of India restricts the concentration of economic power through industrial licensing; the MRTP act against monopolistic trade practices; the special privileges to the small-scale sectors, etc.

 India is a democratic country with a stable political system.
-The elected government plays an effective role as a planner, promoter and regulator of economic activity of business.
+The elected government plays an effective role as a planner, promoter, and regulator of the economic activity of the business.
+(BCom Business and Business Environment Notes Study Material)

-(iii) Demographic Environment: Demographic factors includes size, growth, age composition, sex composition etc. of the population in the country.
-They also include family size, educational levels, language, religion, caste etc. The demand for goods and services is affected by demographic factors such as the size of population, population growth rate, age, sex composition, life expectancy, family size, employment pattern etc.
+(iii) Demographic Environment: Demographic factors includes the size, growth, age composition, sex composition, etc. of the population in the country.
+They also include family size, educational levels, language, religion, caste, etc. The demand for goods and services is affected by demographic factors such as the size of the population, population growth rate, age, sex composition, life expectancy, family size, employment pattern, etc.

-A rapidly increasing population, however, leads to growing demand for many products.
-A high population growth rate also indicates an enormous increase in the supply of labour.
-For example, the western countries faced the problem of labour shortage which encouraged the growth of labour saving technologies and automation.
-However, most developing countries are facing a population explosion and a situation of labour surplus.
-Therefore, labour intensive methods of production are encouraged by the governments of developing countries.
+A rapidly increasing population, however, leads to the growing demand for many products.
+A high population growth rate also indicates an enormous increase in the supply of labor.
+For example, western countries faced the problem of labor shortage which encouraged the growth of labor-saving technologies and automation.
+However, most developing countries are facing a population explosion and a situation of labor surplus.
+Therefore, labor-intensive methods of production are encouraged by the governments of developing countries.

-(iv) Technological Environment: Technology is considered to be one of the most important factors of any business environment.
+(iv) Technological Environment: Technology is considered to be one of the most important factors in any business environment.
 The technological environment comprises those factors related to applied knowledge and the materials and machines used in the production of goods and services.
-The way production function is organised; the way products are marketed; the way employees are hired and motivated; the way finance function is carried on; and the way managers and subordinates communicated with each other—all are influenced by technology.
+The way production function is organized; the way products are marketed; the way employees are hired and motivated; the way finance function is carried on, and the way managers and subordinates communicated with each other—all are influenced by technology.

-A technology is the knowledge of new techniques or methods that improves our production and distribution of goods and services.
-It facilitates greater output, shorter working hours, development of skill in jobs, safer working conditions, efficient use of materials and labour, standard quality products etc.
+Technology is the knowledge of new techniques or methods that improves our production and distribution of goods and services.
+It facilitates greater output, shorter working hours, development of skills in jobs, safer working conditions, efficient use of materials and labor, standard quality products, etc. (BCom Business and Business Environment Notes Study Material)

 There are some important factors and influences operating in the technological environment: